Natural Resources and Biodiversity Protection

 The Moon Lake Ecological Restoration Project at Yuexiu World Garden

-The Moon Lake Ecological Restoration Project at Yuexiu World Garden is set to be ompleted in 2024.
-Based on the theory of “atypical biological manipulation”, the project aims to stablish a complete, healthy, stable, and longlasting clearwater ecological system comprising “filter-feeding fish - zooplankton - submerged plants - benthic animals - microbial communities”, thereby enabling the water body to achieve sustainable self-purification functions.
+The Moon Lake Ecological Restoration Project at Yuexiu World Garden is set to be completed in 2024.
+Based on the theory of “Atypical Biological Manipulation”, the project aims to stablish a complete, healthy, stable, and long-lasting clearwater ecological system comprising “filter-feeding fish - zooplankton - submerged plants - benthic animals - microbial communities”, thereby enabling the water body to achieve sustainable self-purification functions.
 Through the five steps of “early-stage improvement project, construction of submerged plant system, transparency improvement project, construction of aquatic animal system, and construction of floating leaf landscape plants”, a beautiful lake view with clear water and shimmering sunlight reflections was created supported by sustainable natural development.